 Throughout this diploma the candidate will be supported to ensure they have achieved all 15 standards of the Care Certificate.
 In most cases the candidate will have already obtained the Care Certificate, and this will be recognised as prior learning and taken into consideration during the learner journey.

-This is a fully funded Apprenticeship Standard.
+This apprenticeship is 95% government-funded with a 5% employer co-investment.
 Please call or email for more information.

-This unit will include an initial workplace observation, assessment and one-to-one discussion and will cover:
+This unit will include an initial workplace assessment and one-to-one discussion with the learner and line manager and will cover:

 - Understanding of candidate’s duties and responsibilities